8.3 Booms and Slumps

 (1) It is a normal feature of an exchange economy that some individuals will handle large sums of money and that, undoubtedly, will have relatively large personal incomes.
 (There are, e.g., CEOs of global manufacturing firms, and the like.
 But there are also those whose material needs are modest.)

-One might ask: ‘How do we apply it?’
-And, ‘Can we apply the new theory to resolve specific debates about wages?’
+One might ask: ‘How can we apply the new theory to resolve specific debates about wages?’

-The problem is partly cultural, “mechanical,” and technical.
+The problem is partly cultural and partly “mechanical”.

-The “mechanical structure” is found in any exchange economy, ancient or modern, whether malevolent or benevolent, whether one nation is dominated by another or a group of nations is cooperating.
+The “mechanical structure” is found in any exchange economy, ancient or modern.

 The cultural side of the problem includes questions about the standard of living.
 There is always a present standard of living, an emerging standard of living and, perhaps, a potential standard of living.

-To end this section, we briefly draw your attention to just two aspects of implementation:
+To end this section, we draw your attention to the following:

-(1) The two-flow structure is local, global and, indeed, glocal.
-In order to make informed decisions about what to do, economists working within the new economics will need data.
+(1) The two-flow structure is local and global.
+Economists working within the new economics will need data.
 That data is not presently available.
-A main source will be from accounting methods that advert to and distinguish two flows, as well as (as much as necessary) “layerings” of payments that are initial, transitional and final.
+A main source will be from accounting methods that distinguish two flows, as well as (as much as necessary) “levels” of payments that are initial, transitional and final.